-Since it is not possible to perform radiative transfer calculations for all permutations of input parameters, a limit of 2000 radiative transfer simulations were performed, which might represent typical variations of cloud type (\cong effective radius), optical thickness, aerosol type and surface albedo.
-The cloud types used in the radiative transfer simulations as well as their range of optical properties are listed in Table 1.
+Since it is not possible to do radiative transfer calculations for all permutations of input parameters, a number of 2000 radiative transfer simulations were performed which represent typical variations of: cloud type (\cong effective radius), optical thickness, aerosol type and surface albedo.

+The cloud types used in the radiative transfer simulations as well as their range of optical properties as listed in Table 1.
+In Figure 5 a schematic view of the radiative transfer simulation is shown.